Trending Topics

 3. Actually count respirations

-Many patients encountered by EMS providers do have a respiratory rate which falls near the average of 16 breaths per minute.
+Many patients encountered by EMS providers have a respiratory rate that falls near the average of 16 breaths per minute.
 While that is the case, simply looking at a patient, assuming she is breathing at a normal rate and reporting 16 for the ventilatory rate is missing an opportunity to gather even more information about the patient’s presentation.

 First, the actual respiratory rate of a patient can affect the differential diagnosis as several screening tools — systemic inflammatory response syndrome for one — is based on the patient’s specific, measured respiratory rate.
 Merely assuming a rate based on the patient’s level of perceived severity may result in a missed diagnosis.